kcri-tz/kcri-cge-bap/README.md

 come with this repository.
 In this step we install the real databases.

 > NOTE: The download can take a _lot_ of time.
 The KmerFinder and cgMLST
-> databases in particular are huge.
-It is possible to run the BAP without
+> databases in particular are very large (~100GB).
+It is possible to run
-> these, with some loss of functionality.
-The BAP will use KCST to predict
+> the BAP without these, but with loss of functionality.

-> species (after assembly, because it runs against contigs only), but will
-> not return a closest reference, and is limited to species for which an MLST
-> scheme exists (KCST does species detection and MLST in one step).
+Pick a location for the databases:

+    # Remember to set this BAP_DB_DIR in bin/bap-container-run
+    BAP_DB_DIR=/data/genomics/cge/db   # KCRI path, replace by yours

 Clone the CGE database repositories:

-    # Pick your own location for installing the databases,
-    # and set BAP_DB_DIR to its *absolute* path.
-    BAP_DB_DIR=/data/genomics/cge/db   # your path here

-    # Create the base directory and run the clone script
     mkdir -p "$BAP_DB_DIR"
     scripts/clone-databases.sh "$BAP_DB_DIR"

-You now have databases for all services except but KmerFinder and cgMLST.
-To download those, follow the instructions in their repositories.
+You now have databases for all services except KmerFinder and cgMLST.
+To download these (or a subset), follow the instructions in the repositories.

-Index the databases:

-    @TODO@: adjust the test database index script to work for both
+    cd "$BAP_DB_DIR/kmerfinder"
+    less README.md   # has instructions on download and installation

 Run test against the real databases: